An Irish traditional wedding is a beautiful ceremony to see or take part in. From the stunning attire of both the bride and groom.

 The bride would as is done to-day be dressed in a white dress to symbolize her purity.
 But, Irish weddings although are a lot of fun have a lot of superstitions that have to be observed and carried out lest the couple suffers the consequences.

 Irish Wedding Traditions & Customs

-During the ritual the couple hold hands, right hand in right hand, and left hand in left with their wrists crossed.
-Ribbon or cord is then wrapped around the wrists in a figure eight to represent infinity.
+During the ritual, the couple holds hands, right hand in the right hand, and left hand in left with their wrists crossed.
+Ribbon or cord is then wrapped around the wrists in figure eight to represent infinity.
 This is most probably where the saying “‘tying the knot” originated from.

 The Irish Brides Dress

 With the Church booked and the date chosen.
 The bride’s attention turns to her dress and accessories.
 This has to be chosen carefully as the color of her dress might determine how successful the marriage is:

 Marry in brown live out of town

 Marry in tan he’ll be a loved man